-The student will assume the role and responsibilities of the dental assistant as an integral member of the dental team during this final phase of clinical experience.
+Dental Assisting Practicum III requires the student to assume the roles and responsibilities of the dental assistant as an integral member of the dental team during this final phase of clinical experience.
 Emphasis is placed on the application of theoretical knowledge and practical skills in performing advanced dental assisting procedures and clinical support functions.
-Additional hours required.

 Prerequisites: DA 161, DA 175, current enrollment in Dental Assisting program and Reading Proficiency.